bhuvansun/future-ready-talent/README.md

 https://youtu.be/3G8974bs170

 <h1> Azure Technologies Used: </h1>
-1. Static Web App.
+1. <b>Static Web App</b> for deploying the website.
 <br>
-2. Azure Storage Account.
+2. <b>Azure Storage Account</b> for storing the program files and the content of the website.
 <br>

 # Project Description: